dmitriy79/fghj/README.md

 payments to anyone, anywhere in the world.
 Helpforcancer uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Helpforcancer Core is the name of the open source software which enables the use of this currency.
+Its a folk of Dash and its a proof of stake coin

 For more information, as well as an immediately useable, binary version of the Helpforcancer Core software, see https://www.helpforcancercoin.com.